pmjones/adr/OBJECTIONS.md

 ## Applicability

-Adherents to _Model View Controller_, knowing its origins as graphical user interface pattern, may rationalize its validity as a pattern on the web like so:
+Adherents to _Model View Controller_, knowing its origins as a graphical user interface pattern, might rationalize its validity as a pattern on the server side like so:

 - The _Controller_ exists on the client browser.
 The browser receives button clicks, mouse movements, and key presses, just like in the GUI pattern.
 The client browser (as _Controller_) sends an HTTP request event to the server when the user clicks a link, or a submits a form, etc.